More military personnel head to the US-Mexico border as officials describe an increase in migrant crossings – KION546

 Border authorities in Eagle Pass processed the large influx of migrants on Wednesday in an “orderly way” but warned the administration will “impose consequences” on as many people as possible who crossed, Department of Homeland Security officials said.
 Consequences could include expedited removals and other penalties available under the Title 8 process.

-The US military has long provided support to the Department of Homeland Security on the border, and a surge of personnel to the area is not unprecedented.
+The US military has long provided support to the Department of Homeland Security (DHS) on the border and a surge of personnel to the area is not unprecedented, or unexpected, amid strains on federal resources.
 Troops have generally served in a support role rather than enforcement.
+Military personnel will not have direct contact with migrants, according to a Department of Defense spokesperson.

+The up to 800 additional personnel will, for 90 days, “fill critical capability gaps, such as ground-based detection and monitoring, data entry, information analysis, transportation, and supply chain support, until DHS can address these needs through contracted support,” the spokesperson said in a statement.
+“This deployment is consistent with other forms of military support to DHS over many years.”

 In May, ahead of the expiration of the Covid-era Title 42 restriction, US Customs and Border Protection encountered more than 8,000 people daily and had around 25,000 migrants in custody, raising alarm within the Biden administration.